Metro-Goldwyn-Mayer cartoon studio: Legacy

-Many MGM cartoons have become fan favorites throughout the years due to their animation style, plot, humor, cartoon violence (specifically the Tom and Jerry shorts), music and (at times) sexual innuendos (with regards to shorts starring Red).
+Many MGM cartoons have received critical acclaim throughout the years due to their extremely high quality animation, especially the Tom and Jerry shorts, or in the case of Tex Avery's work, their raunchy nature and fast pacing.
 Individual shorts such as To Spring (1936) and The Dot and the Line (1965) have been acclaimed for their artistic designs while others such as Screwball Squirrel (1944) and King-Size Canary (1947) are celebrated for their sheer lunacy.

-Though not as popular with the general public as the Disney or Warner Bros. cartoons, MGM cartoons are heavily studied and praised by film historians and members of the animation industry.
+Turner Entertainment Co. owns all MGM cartoons through their acquisition of MGM's pre-1986 library.
 As of 2009, nearly all of the Hanna and Barbera-produced Tom and Jerry shorts are available on DVD under the Tom and Jerry Spotlight Collection, a series of three DVD box sets that were released from October 2004 to September 2007 (however, two cartoons are missing due to politically incorrect scenes, and several of the released ones are edited).
 Warner Home Video would later release the Tom and Jerry shorts as part of the Tom and Jerry Golden Collection series of DVD and Blu-ray boxsets, which started with the first volume being released October 25, 2011, with the shorts being presented uncut, restored, remastered, in chronological order, and for the Blu-ray version, in 1080p high definition.
 A second volume was also announced, but was ultimately scrapped as Warner Home Video still had reservations about two politically incorrect shorts (the Volume 2 restorations were released internationally for digital releases and TV airings).
 Moreover, a two-disc collection of all of Droopy's cartoons was released in May 2007.
 Rumors have floated around for years of a box set consisting of Tex Avery's MGM work, but nothing has been released besides the Spotlight and Golden box sets for Tom and Jerry and the Droopy collection in the United States, although all of Tex Avery's cartoons were released on DVD in France through Warner Home Video.
-However, in 2020, Tex Avery cartoons finally started being released on Blu-ray, when Warner Archive Collection made Tex Avery Screwball Classics Volume 1 this February with 19 of the cartoons.
+However, in 2020, Tex Avery cartoons finally started being released on Blu-ray, when Warner Archive Collection made Tex Avery Screwball Classics this February with 19 of the cartoons.
 A second volume was announced in March and was released on December 15, 2020, followed by a third one that was released on October 5, 2021.
-On February 11, 2025, the Warner Archive Collection released "Tom and Jerry: The Complete CinemaScope Collection", which collects the 23 Tom and Jerry released in CinemaScope, alongside the 2 Spike and Tyke CinemaScope cartoons, and "Good Will to Men".
+On February 11, 2025, the Warner Archive Collection released "Tom and Jerry: The Complete CinemaScope Collection", which collects the 23 Tom and Jerry cartoons released in CinemaScope, alongside the 2 Spike and Tyke CinemaScope cartoons, and "Good Will to Men".
+On December 2, 2025, the Warner Archive Collection released Tom and Jerry: The Golden Era Anthology, which collects all of the Hanna and Barbera-produced Tom and Jerry cartoons.